dotswg/dots-architecture/draft-mortensen-dots-architecture.md

 1. If the DOTS client does not already have a separate signaling session with the redirection target, the DOTS client initiates and establishes a signaling session with DOTS server B as described above.
-The DOTS client MAY request mitigation via DOTS server B as soon as signal session 2 is established.

 1. Having redirected the DOTS client, DOTS server A ceases sending server signals.
 The DOTS client likewise stops sending client signals to DOTS server
-   A. Signal session 1 is terminated, severing any attack response coordination with DOTS server A.
+   A. Signal session 1 is terminated.

-Following signaling session termination, the DOTS server SHOULD tear down mitigations activated on behalf of the DOTS client, though operational relationships between the redirecting and redirection target DOTS servers should be taken into account before doing so, given that the two DOTS servers may belong to the same entity, and indeed may be using the same mitigator to scrub attack traffic.
+{:ed-note: source="mortensen"}

-Due to the increased probability of inbound packet loss during a DDoS attack, it is RECOMMENDED that DOTS servers avoid sending redirects during active attacks.
+\[\[EDITOR'S NOTE: we request working group feedback and discussion of the need for redirected signaling.\]\]
-The method by which the DOTS server measures an active attack is not in scope, but is assumed include available metrics from the Mitigator and server signal lossiness as reported in the client signal.
+{:mortensen}

 ### Recursive Signaling {#recursive-signaling}